Map Your Heartbreak - Change the World

 So, What Matters to You?
 What Are You Passionate About?

 1. Start by drawing a heart on a large sheet of paper.
+Draw a line down the middle dividing it in half.
 On the left side of the heart, draw or write things you are passionate about using these questions to guide your thinking:

 - What makes you happy?
 Where are you happiest?
 Why?